top of page

 The phrase "basket case" originally referred to a person who was physically...

-Over time, the phrase evolved to take on a more figurative meaning.
-Today, "basket case" is commonly used to describe someone who is mentally or emotionally unstable or unable to cope with everyday life.
-The transformation from its literal wartime meaning to a broader, more metaphorical usage reflects the way language adapts and evolves over time.
+Over time, the meaning shifted.
+By the mid-20th century, “basket case” was being used figuratively to describe someone mentally or emotionally unstable, or unable to cope with daily life.
+The journey from a literal wartime term to a metaphor for fragility shows how language adapts with changing times.

 ADVERTISEMENTS